trusslab/spinner/README.md

 ```

 ### Tool setup:
-Generate vmlinux.h in the poc/output directory
+1) Generate vmlinux.h in the poc/output directory
 ```bash
 $ bpftool btf dump file /sys/kernel/btf/vmlinux format c> poc/output/vmlinux.h
 ```
-Configuration - Edit the config.conf file with the information for your setup.
+2) Configuration - Edit the config.conf file with the information for your setup.

-You can now generate sample programs for testing using the analyse_reports.sh script.
+You can now generate sample programs for testing using the analyze_reports.sh script.

 ### Generating sample programs